oleksandr-zubov/oleksandr-zubov/README.md

 ### Hello, this is Oleksandr speaking

-I'm a Software developer with over 10 years of hands-on experience in web development.
-Primarily a front-end developer, positioning myself as a capable software developer who is enthusiastic to take on new problems.
+I'm a skilled Web developer with close to two decades of practical experience in web development, proficient in React, Redux, JavaScript, Typescript, HTML, CSS, Sass/Less, Bootstrap, PHP, SQL, and more.
+Primarily a front-end developer, I am positioning myself as a capable software developer who is enthusiastic to take on new problems.

 #### Specializations